lingkrachin/Test_Codium/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5. how to run
-1.npm install
+1.npm install or npm install tslib
-2.ng serve --open
+3.ng serve --open